kedepot/ke_sh/README.md

 - Use as-is (or as variable for other programs, like your terminal splash!)
 - "Mostly", as some "special interest" (and joke-y) days are also included
 - Does not include UN days or days with moving dates
-- No religious holidays: a lot of them are moving dates (weird to just include "some" of these imho)
+- No religious holidays/Moving dates.
+To-do: Support moving dates...

 <br/>